 Be wary when you see offers for “high impact content” published on “trusted sites.”
 Similar to the scenario noted above for review generation, some firms own a plethora of of low quality sites that they lump in with their handful of “trusted sites,” where they are able to control the content.
 Ask detailed questions about the content creation and distribution process.
 Know where your content will be published and that those placements are relevant to your business.

 The promise to remove negative content from the search engine results is the most common ploy used by fraudulent firms to attract prospective customers.
 Without legal grounds, the ability to remove a piece of negative content from the internet is generally not possible.

 To put this concept into perspective, this would imply a firm has the power to delete content from millions of different websites and social media platforms without the owner’s permission.
 In fact, some firms claim they possess a software that can achieve this.
 Sound too good to be true?
 That’s because it is.
 Some fraudulent firms even own an arsenal of websites they claim to have a close relationship with and are able to remove negative content from.
 What customers don’t know is that in many instances, these sites have either been created by the firm themselves, or the firm has an established financial relationships with the owners of the sites, allowing the firm to remove content anytime.

-Google will, however, remove content from the search results in only a few scenarios.
-Content will be removed by Google if it includes: a valid legal requests (ex. copyright violations), child sexual abuse imagery, or sensitive personal information not intended for the public.
-You can learn more about Google’s removal policies here.
+Google will only remove content from the search results if it includes: valid legal requests (ex. copyright violations), child sexual abuse imagery, or sensitive personal information not intended for the public.
+You can learn more about how to remove content from Google here.